-For information on Conservation Comission members, visit our dedicated page on Hopkinton's Board & Committes database by clicking here
+For information on Conservation Commission members, visit our dedicated page on Hopkinton's Board & Committees database by clicking here

 Your Commissioners are bringing this site to you to answer questions about wetlands, about why we exist, what we do, and when you need to consult us.
 We hope you find the site informative and helpful.
 If you have questions, comments or suggestions, please call the office or e-mail us.

 - The Hopkinton Conservation Commission (HCC) typically meets two Monday’s a month.
 All HCC meetings are open to the public.
 The HCC may choose to schedule site walks as needed, typically on Saturday mornings.
 Please call the office for details.

 Office hours are Monday, Wednesday and Thursday from 8:00 am to 4:30 pm.
 Tuesday from 8:00 am to 7:00 pm.
 Friday from 8:00 am to 2:00 pm.

 If a public hearing is scheduled, an official notice will appear in the MetroWest Daily News and on the main bulletin board in Town Hall.
 Please see the link above for accessing HCC Meeting Agendas.

 View Conservation Commission Services to the Town, presented December 16 2003 to the Board of Selectmen.